Chapter 20: Plans

 Not like this!

-Yet, it was Caileagh, not her husband, waiting there, leaning back in the only chair before an almost spent fire, gazing at the chains that hung from beams above.
-As she rose and approached, George’s escorts seized him.
+Yet it was Caileagh, not her husband, waiting there, leaning back in the only chair before an almost spent fire, gazing at the chains that hung from beams above.
+A fragrant smoke billowed from a brazier.
+As she nodded, George’s escorts seized him.
 Then she produced a small vial of blue liquid, forcing its contents down his throat.
-Setting the empty container down, a needle appeared in her hand.
-She opened another vial containing a bilious green liquid, dipped its tip inside, then scratched his cheek with it.
+Setting the empty container down, a small brush appeared in her hand.
+She opened another vial containing a brown liquid, dipped its tip inside, and then swiped across his cheek with it.

-“Just a little incentive towards honesty,” Caileagh crooned leaning in close.
+“Just a little incentive toward honesty,” Caileagh said, leaning in close.
 “You’ve been a naughty boy, Georgie.
 I’ve just been told that Otual married a Dowling.
-And that you were the one who foreclosed on the Dowling’s farm.”
+And that you were the one who foreclosed on their farm.”

-“I…” The word was hard to form.
+“I…” Words were hard to form.
 His throat felt tight.
-His vision began to fade.
-He was becoming lightheaded.
+His vision faded.
+He swayed.

-Caileagh produced the vial again, then scratched his other cheek.
+Caileagh produced the vial again and then painted his other cheek.

 “That’s better.
-Can’t let you have respite too soon,” she continued.
-“It wasn’t obvious as no one had thought about Otual’s long dead in-laws.
+Can’t let you have respite too soon,” she said.
+“It wasn’t obvious, as no one had thought about Otual’s long-dead in-laws.
 Yet, there it was.
-Your mark and the date on which that loan was finalized.
+Your mark and the date on which you finalized that loan.
 What happened?”

 “What do you mean, Lady Melaz—”